-The final selection will appear at Millenium Gallery, Sheffield, 28th June – 12th October 2014, partnering the major V&A exhibition,
+The final selection appeared at Millenium Gallery, Sheffield, 28th June – 12th October 2014, partnering the major V&A exhibition,

 Recording Britain.
-The winner will be announced at the private view on Friday 27th June and will take home the £1,000 prize.
+The winner Maggie Hargreaves was announced at the private view on Friday 27th June and was awarded the £1,000 prize.

-The shortlist combines an interesting mix of traditional techniques and contemporary visions of Britain.
-This includes Philip Sanderson's
+The shortlist combined an interesting mix of traditional techniques and contemporary visions of Britain.
+This included Philip Sanderson's

-epic scale tapestry depicting Britain's sometimes eerie open spaces heavily contrasted with Mandy Payne's claustrophobic concrete slabs
+epic scale tapestry depicting Britain's sometimes eerie open spaces, which heavily contrasted with Mandy Payne's claustrophobic concrete slabs

 triptych of urban growth in a Manchester over 50 years made using a typewriter, whilst a witty offering from Sean Williams in 'It Haunts it'